If you have allergies, you have lots of company. As many as 30% of U.S. adults and 40% of children are in the same boat

 You can find treatment options for mild to moderate allergic reactions.
 Antihistamines and decongestants can help treat certain symptoms, as can nasal sprays.

 If you have an allergic-type asthma, your doctor might also prescribe an inhaler to ease attacks.
-Or she may inject a special antibody to manage symptoms.
+Or they may inject a special antibody to manage symptoms.

 If you don’t get enough relief by avoiding your allergens and using medications, your doctor may want to give you allergy shots.
 This type of treatment is called immunotherapy, and it can be effective for hay fever and allergic asthma.

 Another type of immunotherapy involves tablets that dissolve under your tongue.

 For your sinuses, an over-the-counter medication might ease your symptoms.